sairaawahid/sairaawahid/README.md

 **Data Analyst | Psychology Graduate | AI & Behavioral Insights | Data Analysis + Psychology Instructor**

-I work at the intersection of **data, human behavior, and artificial intelligence**, combining my background in psychology with strong analytical and technical skills to solve real-world problems.
+I work at the intersection of **data, human behavior and artificial intelligence**, combining my background in psychology with strong analytical and technical skills to solve real-world problems.

 - 📊 I analyze data to uncover behavioral and organizational insights
 - 🧠 I apply psychological principles to data-driven decision-making